Direct Interaction Approximation for generalized stochastic models in the turbulence problem

 \section{Tsallis autocorrelation model via compound statistics of the Uhlenbeck-Ornstein model for a random process}

-Consider a random process described by a real, centered, stationary Gaussian random function $b(t)$, which follows the \emph{Uhlenbeck-Ornstein} model \cite{UO}.
-We then follow the ansatz of Wilk and Wlodarcyzk \cite{WW} and Beck \cite{Beck} for the Boltzmann distribution and account for a slowly varying environment of the latter model by stipulating the governing parameter $\lambda$ (the \emph{inverse autocorrelation time}) thereof to follow a \emph{gamma distribution}\footnotemark, hence compounding the statistics underlying the Uhlenbeck-Ornstein model.
+Consider a random process described by a real, centered, stationary Gaussian function $b(t)$, which follows the \emph{Uhlenbeck-Ornstein} model \cite{UO}.\footnote{In fact, Doob's theorem \cite{Doob} stipulates that a random process which is stationary, Gaussian, and Markovian follows the Uhlenbeck-Ornstein model.} We then follow the ansatz of Wilk and Wlodarcyzk \cite{WW} and Beck \cite{Beck} for the Boltzmann distribution, and account for a slowly varying environment of the latter model by stipulating the governing parameter $\lambda$ (the \emph{inverse autocorrelation time}) thereof to follow a \emph{gamma distribution}\footnotemark, hence compounding the statistics underlying the Uhlenbeck-Ornstein model.

 Consider the Uhlenbeck-Ornstein model for the \emph{conditional} autocorrelation function of this stationary random process,

 Suppose the inverse autocorrelation time $\lambda$ is also a random variable distributed according to a gamma distribution,